Audit Options & Requirements

 Audit Options and Requirements

 Credit union audit requirements are defined in Section 715 of the NCUA rules and regulations.
 All federally insured credit unions with assets of $500 million or more must have a full opinion financial statement audit performed by a licensed independent CPA in accordance with generally accepted auditing standards.
-Credit unions with less than $500 million in assets have four options available.
-The first option is a full opinion financial statement audit, as described for larger credit unions above.
-The second option is a balance sheet audit, which omits the statements of income, members’ equity and cash flows.
-The third option is a report on the examination of control over call reporting under attestation standards.
-This option is rarely selected and will not be discussed in this summary.
-The final option consists of minimum agreed-upon procedures as determined by the Supervisory Committee.
-This type of engagement must contain the minimum procedures as described in the NCUA Supervisory Committee Guide.
+Credit unions with less than $500 million in assets have another option available.
+This option consists of procedures as defined by Section 715.7 of NCUA Rules and Regulations that the auditor agrees to perform on behalf of the Supervisory Committee.
+This type of engagement must contain the minimum procedures as described in the NCUA Other Supervisory Committee Audit Minimum Procedures Guide.
 While financial statements are ultimately the responsibility of credit union management, the independent auditor can provide assurance to directors, regulators, and other financial statement users that financial information is fairly reported and materially correct.

 A full opinion financial statement audit is completed when the independent auditor issues a report and opinion as to whether the financial statements fairly present the financial position and performance of the credit union in accordance with generally accepted accounting principles (GAAP).
-This type of audit cover the statement of financial condition (balance sheet), the statement of income and expenses, the statement of changes in members’ equity, and the statement of cash flows.
+This type of audit covers the statement of financial condition (balance sheet), the statement of income and expenses, the statement of other comprehensive income (if applicable), the statement of changes in members’ equity, and the statement of cash flows.

-As noted above, minimum agreed-upon procedures, as defined in the NCUA Supervisory Committee Guide, provides the minimum level of examination procedures acceptable to the NCUA and most state regulators.
-A credit union examiner may require a higher level of service if the examiner suspects or believes the credit union is not properly reporting assets or liabilities or has other weakness in internal controls.
-However, for well managed smaller institutions, agreed-upon procedure engagements provide a low cost option for meeting regulatory requirements with a minimum of disruption to operations.
-Minimum procedures can also be augmented with additional testing as requested by the supervisory committee.
-For instance, the committee may request that fixed assets be included in instances where the credit union completed a major remodel or a major equipment purchase.
-A review of Bank Secrecy Act (BSA) compliance or other compliance review can also be integrated into the agreed-upon procedures engagement in order to meet regulatory requirements.
-No opinion is issued for an AUP engagement.
+Minimum agreed-upon procedures (AUP), as defined in the NCUA Other Supervisory Committee Audit Minimum Procedures Guide, provides the minimum level of examination procedures acceptable to the NCUA and most state regulators.
+A credit union examiner may require a higher level of service if the examiner suspects or believes a credit union is not properly reporting assets, liabilities or otherwise has weaknesses in its system of internal controls.
+However, for well managed smaller institutions, agreed-upon procedure engagements provide a lower cost option for meeting regulatory requirements with a minimum of disruption to operations.
+Minimum procedures can also be augmented with testing in additional areas at the discretion of the supervisory committee.
+A review of Bank Secrecy Act (BSA) compliance, SAFE Act compliance, or other compliance review may also be integrated into the agreed-upon procedures engagement in order to meet regulatory requirements.
+No opinion on the financial statements is issued for an AUP engagement.
 Instead, the AUP report includes a supplement of procedures agree-upon by the supervisory committee and the results of performing the procedures.

 In addition to meeting the requirements defined in Part 715 of the NCUA Rules and Regulations, an audit can serve as an “annual check-up” on the effectiveness of the Credit Union’s policies and procedures for safeguarding assets, meeting regulatory compliance requirements and producing fairly stated and useful financial reports.
 Supervisory committee members should consider credit union structure, complexity, management issues, regulatory examination results, and recent events at the credit union when determining an appropriate level of audit service.